-In the book, Fergus has left his wife, Marsali, behind in Jamaica as she is expecting their first child; we already know from episode one that the TV show deviates from this, with Marsali accompanying them along for the ride and revealing her pregnancy at the end of the first episode.
-As if that isn’t complication enough, there are new players to contend with.
-As the group move to North Carolina, to be near Jamie’s family, it becomes clear very quickly that his manipulative Aunt Jocasta has her own agenda.
-Like most of the characters in Outlander, Aunt Jocasta has had a pretty tragic past which has made her one tough, formidable woman.
-On the upside, at least Jamie is pretty accustomed to manipulation and temptation so it doesn’t phase him, however that doesn't mean that Claire doesn't struggle under her watchful eye.
+In the book, Fergus has left his wife, Marsali, behind in Jamaica as she is expecting their first child; we already know from Episode 1 that the TV show deviates from this, with Marsali accompanying them along for the ride and revealing her pregnancy.
+As if that isn’t complicated enough, there are new players to contend with.
+As the group moves to North Carolina to be near Jamie’s family, it becomes clear very quickly that his manipulative Aunt Jocasta has her own agenda.
+Like most of the characters in Outlander, Aunt Jocasta has a pretty tragic past that's made her a tough, formidable woman.
+Jamie is pretty accustomed to manipulation and temptation, so it doesn’t phase him.
+But Claire struggles under her watchful eye.

-The story also picks up with Claire and Jamie’s daughter, Brianna, in the twentieth century, where she is joined by her love interest, Roger Wakefield.
-Brianna’s curiosity about her mysterious past, leads her to look into her family history.
-In doing so, she discovers reports of Jamie and Claire's death in a fire, and decided to travel back through the stones to try and see them in time.
+The story also picks up with Claire and Jamie’s daughter, Brianna, in the 20th century, where she's joined by her love interest Roger Wakefield.
+Brianna’s curiosity about her mysterious past leads her to look into her family history.
+In doing so, she discovers reports of Jamie and Claire's death in a fire and decides to travel back through the stones to try and rescue them.
 Being the doting suitor that he is, Roger goes after her.
-Only once he arrives in Scotland he assumes his former name, MacKenzie.
+When he arrives in Scotland, he assumes his former name, MacKenzie.
 Brianna then journeys to Lallybroch where she meets her aunt Jenny, uncle Ian, and cousin Jamie.
 She also encounters Laoghaire, who comes to confront her when she discovers she is claiming to be Jamie's daughter.
 Eventually, Brianna and Roger both make the journey to America separately, with Brianna accompanied by her maidservant, Lizzie.

 Back over the pond, Jamie and Claire are settling into life in America, though they have their fair share of skirmishes along the way, including being attacked by a bear.
 Settled in near to Jamie's aunt Jocasta, Claire is walking by the river when she spots Jamie's son William.
 His father Lord John is already waiting for them back home, as the pair had taken a detour on their trip to Virginia.
 John subsequently falls ill and is nursed by Jamie, before John and William continue their journey.
 But this isn't the only child Jamie is reunited with during the course of the book.

-In one of the most long anticipated moments of the series, Brianna is meets her father Jamie for the first time.
-However, her journey to him was far from straightforward.
+In one of the most anticipated moments of the story, Brianna meets her father Jamie for the first time.
+However, her journey to him is far from straightforward.
 Reunited with Roger in America, the pair make a promise together and consummate their relationship.
-Shortly afterwards, she discovered he knew about her parents death and didn't tell her, so they go their separate ways.
-It's during that time that Brianna is raped by Bonnet, falling pregnant shortly afterwards, and taking back possession of her mother's ring.
+But shortly afterwards, she discovers he knew about her parents' death and didn't tell her, so they go their separate ways.
+It's during that time that Brianna is raped by Bonnet, becoming pregnant and taking back possession of her mother's ring.

-Brianna's handmaid mistakenly thinks Roger, or as she calls him "MacKenzie," to have forced himself on Brianna, which leads to him being near beaten to death by Jamie and sold to Native Americans.
-Brianna continues to hunt for Roger, eventually sketching a portrait of Roger for her father.
-It is only then that they realise who "MacKenzie" actually is.
-Brianna subsequently reveals to her father that it was Bonnet who actually attacked her.
-Claire and Jamie attempt to correct their error retrieving Roger, leaving Brianna in the care of Aunt Jocasta at River Run, who seeks to find her other suitors.
+Brianna's handmaid mistakenly thinks Roger, or as she calls him "MacKenzie," is the one who forced himself on Brianna, which leads to him being almost beaten to death by Jamie and sold to Native Americans.
+Brianna continues to hunt for Roger, eventually sketching a portrait of him for her father.
+It is only then that they realize who "MacKenzie" actually is.
+Brianna subsequently reveals to her father that it was Bonnet who assaulted her.
+Claire and Jamie attempt to correct their error and retrieve Roger, leaving Brianna in the care of Aunt Jocasta at River Run, who seeks to find her other suitors.
 Claire and Jamie's pursuit of Roger gets very complicated: he makes an unsuccessful attempt to escape and gets accused of murder.
 His freedom is eventually traded in return for Ian.

-On the return to River Run, Claire and Jamie reveal to Roger that Brianna is pregnant, but it might not be his.
-He decided to consider his fate in this world, undecided about returning through the stones.
-Claire returns to River Run and delivers Brianna of a son.
-Roger eventually decides to stay in the 18th century, returning to Brianna to take her hand in marriage and raise the child as his own.
-Talk about family drama.
+On the return to River Run, Claire and Jamie reveal to Roger that Brianna is pregnant, but it might not be his child.
+He eventually decides to stay in the 18th century, returning to Brianna to take her hand in marriage and raise the child as his own.
 Bonnet, meanwhile, is sentenced to hang for separate crimes, and Brianna seeks to meet him one last time.
-Things get predictably complicated when she does, and Bonnet has a plan to escape that involves setting the building alight.
-He succeeds and makes away to a waiting ship, handing Brianna a black diamond for the baby's maintenance.
+Things get predictably complicated when she does: Bonnet has a plan to escape from jail that involves setting the building on fire.
+He succeeds and makes away to a waiting ship, handing Brianna a black diamond for the baby's care.